-Search engines “crawl” web sites, going from one page to another incredibly quickly, acting like hyperactive text scanners.
-They make copies of your pages, which get stored in what’s called an “index,” which is like a big book of the web.
+Search engines “crawl” web sites, going from one page to another incredibly quickly, acting like hyperactive speed readers.
+They make copies of your pages that get stored in what’s called an “index,” which is like a massive book of the web.

-Most problems can be easily avoided.
-In addition, a good practice is to make use of sitemaps, both the HTML and XML variety.
+However, for most, crawl problems can be easily avoided.
+In addition, it’s good practice to use sitemaps, both HTML and XML, to make it easy for search engines to crawl your site.
 You’ll find more about sitemaps and dealing with potential crawling issues in the Search Engine Land articles below:

 Remember, “search engine friendly design” is also “human friendly design!”

-Google wants to make the web a faster place, so much so that it has declared that speedy sites get ranking advantage over slower sites.
+Google wants to make the web a faster place and has declared that speedy sites get a small ranking advantage over slower sites.

-Yes, having the words you want to be found for within your domain name or page URLs can help your ranking prospects.
-A little.
-It’s not a major factor.
-But if it makes sense to have descriptive words in your URLs, do so.
+Yes.
+Having the words you want to be found for within your domain name or page URLs can help your ranking prospects.
+It’s not a major factor but if it makes sense to have descriptive words in your URLs, do so.

-Aside from helping a bit with ranking, various research reports over the years have shown that searchers are more likely to select pages with short, descriptive URLs over other pages in search results.
+Aside from helping a bit from a ranking perspective, various research reports over the years have shown that searchers are more likely to select pages with short, descriptive URLs over other pages in search results.

-The articles below explore the keywords-in-the-URL topic in more depth:
+The articles below explore the power of the URL in more depth: